Mount Shasta: History

 By the 1860s and 1870s, Mount Shasta was the subject of scientific and literary interest.
 In 1854 John Rollin Ridge titled a poem "Mount Shasta."
 A book by California pioneer and entrepreneur James Hutchings, titled Scenes of Wonder and Curiosity in California, contained an account of an early summit trip in 1855.
 The summit was achieved (or nearly so) by John Muir, Josiah Whitney, Clarence King, and John Wesley Powell.
 In 1877, Muir wrote a dramatic popular article about his surviving an overnight blizzard on Mount Shasta by lying in the hot sulfur springs near the summit.
 This experience was inspiration to Kim Stanley Robinson's short story "Muir on Shasta".

 The 1887 completion of the Central Pacific Railroad, built along the line of the Siskiyou Trail between California and Oregon, brought a substantial increase in tourism, lumbering, and population into the area around Mount Shasta.
 Early resorts and hotels, such as Shasta Springs and Upper Soda Springs, grew up along the Siskiyou Trail around Mount Shasta, catering to these early adventuresome tourists and mountaineers.

 In the early 20th century, the Pacific Highway followed the track of the Siskiyou Trail to the base of Mount Shasta, leading to still more access to the mountain.
 Today's version of the Siskiyou Trail, Interstate 5, brings thousands of people each year to Mount Shasta.

 From February 13–19, 1959, the Mount Shasta Ski Bowl obtained the record for the most snowfall during one storm in the U.S., with a total of 15.75 ft.

 Mount Shasta was declared a National Natural Landmark in December 1976.

 The "Shasta Gulch" is referenced in the lyrics to the 1994 song "Unfair" by cult indie rock band Pavement.

+In January 1995, with the snow depth at a 20-year high, a snowstorm resulted in 2 feet of new snow in 24 hours, followed by rain, which caused a massive, heavy snow slab to release.
+The avalanche initiated at 11-12,000 feet, plunging south down Avalanche Gulch to 7500 feet, carving a 300-foot-wide, 40-foot-deep path destroying 300-year-old growth forest.
+It was described as a 300-500 year event.
+During the same time period other large avalanches occurred on the mountain including: a very large avalanche that scoured the slopes of Shastina, leaving six distinct paths through old growth forest; an avalanche that decimated a grove of large, old-growth Whitebark Pines at North Gate.